-- 115. At all material times throughout the Western Australian Claim Period, s 26 of the Taxi Act (WA) provided that a person shall not: - (a) provide or advertise that he or she provided, or was willing to provide, a taxi dispatch service; or - (b) co-operate in any manner which was not approved by the Director General with another person to provide a taxi dispatch service;
+- 115. At all material times throughout the Western Australian Claim Period, s 26 of the Taxi Act (WA) provided that a person shall not: - (a) provide or advertise that he or she provided, or was willing to provide, a taxi dispatch service; or within a control area unless the person was registered as the provider of a taxi dispatch service.

+(b) co-operate in any manner which was not approved by the Director General with another person to provide a taxi dispatch service;